mym-br/gnuspeech_sa/README.md

         voice_name
             Defines the voice used in the synthesis.
-            It selects which of the voice_*.config files will be loaded.
+            It selects which of the voice_*.txt files will be loaded.
         tempo
             Values greater than 1 will speed up the speech.